fossabot/ark-plugin-digitalocean/README.md

 ### Backup and restore example

-1. First apply the example Nginx config that uses persistent storage for the log path.
+1. Apply the Nginx `example/nginx-pv.yml` config that uses persistent storage for the log path.

     ```
-    kubectl apply -f examples/nginx-pv.yml
+    kubectl apply -f nginx-pv.yml
     ```

-2. Once `nginx-example` is running and available, create a backup using Ark.
+2. Once Nginx deployment is running and available, create a backup using Ark.

     ```
     ark backup create nginx-backup --selector app=nginx